 - Keep your cool and stay calm – when you start to feel panicked, take a moment, sit back, and control your breathing.
 Simply counting to five whilst taking deep breaths in and then out can return you to a more calm and composed state.
 We have lots of podcasts and other self-help information that can help.

-- If you need help or support, just visit the wellbeing site and contact Student Support Wellbeing.
+- Support is never far away - If you need help or support, just visit the wellbeing site and contact Student Support Wellbeing.

 - Good luck, you’ve got this.
 If you have done all you can you can only do your best.
 Use the support around you and start your planning early and look after yourself.